drfcozapata/drfcozapata/README.md

 [LinkedIn](https://www.linkedin.com/in/drfcozapata) </br>
 [Email](mailto:drfcozapata@gmail.com)

 - 🔭 I’m currently working on...
-Finishins the **translation to spanish of Vue 3 new documentation** (I coordinate the team).
+Finishing the **translation to spanish of Vue 3 new documentation** (I coordinate the team).
+- 🤔 I’m developing some **personal projects in Vue.js 3** to strengthen my knowledge in this framework.
 - 🌱 I’m currently learning... **Laravel 9**.

 <!--